searchdiscovery/client-kenvue-ga4-dl-spec/docs/events/content/view_content.md

 Fire whenever a page whose main purpose is to serve content (e.g. an article or blog post) loads.

 This event is to be used to understand when content is being viewed without any association to a "[Content List](../../events/content/view_content_listing.md)".

+??? info "How this event data is used in reporting"

-If you are looking to report on how much a piece of content was engaged with and want/need to know the list information, you must use "[select_content](../../events/content/view_content_listing.md)" in your GA4 report as your event and NOT "view_content".
+    If an analyst is looking to report on how often a piece of content was engaged with and wants to know the list information (as opposed to how often a content page was viewed), they would use the "[select_content](../../events/content/view_content_listing.md)" in a GA4 report (as opposed to "view_content").
 This is because "view_content" will not have associated list information.

 ## Javascript Code